Image Requests: 810-216-1560

 X-rays to produce cross-sectional images of the body.

-Lake Huron Medical Center offers a 64-slice CT scanner; this advanced technology
+Lake Huron Medical Center offers a state-of-the-art CT scanner and utilized

 Digital mammography uses X-rays to scan a patient's breasts to check